 Our Team

-Emily Inman, PsyD, ABN
+Dr. Emily Inman, PsyD, ABN

-Clinical Psychologist, Board Certified Neuropsychologist, Clinic Director
+Licensed Psychologist, Board Certified Neuropsychologist, Clinical Director

 Dr. Emily Inman, PsyD, ABN is a licensed psychologist in the state of Colorado and a member of the American Board of Professional Neuropsychology.
 She earned both her masters in Marriage and Family Therapy and her doctorate in Clinical Psychology with a specialization in Neuropsychology from the University of the Rockies.
 After completing her doctorate, she worked as the resident psychologist at a dual-diagnosis behavioral health clinic in Colorado Springs, as a competency evaluator at the Colorado Mental Health Institute of Pueblo, and as a psychologist in private practice.
 Dr. Inman works with a neuro-centered approach that is dedicated to helping people think better in school, at work, and throughout later life.
 She works to truly understand each of her client’s individual needs and goals, and works with them to develop a personalized plan for growth.

-Psychologist Candidate
+Licensed Psychologist Candidate

 Dr. Nadine Doughty, PsyD Candidate is a (pre-licensed) psychologist in the State of Colorado.
 She earned both her masters and doctorate degrees in Clinical psychology with a specialization in Neuropsychology from The University of the Rockies and Ashford University.
 During Dr. Doughty’s practicum and pre-doctoral internship she was privileged to work with individuals whose diagnoses included trauma, sexual trauma, anxiety, depression, and PTSD.
 Dr. Doughty completed her post-doctoral internship with Colorado Department of Corrections in Canon City, Colorado.
 Dr. Doughty’s passion and research was based on Equine-facilitated psychotherapy for individuals who have sustained trauma/sexual trauma.
 Dr. Doughty’s love for nature and horses support her theoretical and experiential approach to therapy from a mindfulness practice in the treatment of traumatic stress.
 Hobbies and self-care come in the form of hiking, camping, and just being in nature.
 Dr. Doughty shares her love of the ‘great outdoors’ whenever possible, with her family.